OpenDocCN/python-code-anls/docs/pytorch/torch----ao----pruning----_experimental----data_sparsifier----benchmarks----README.md

 2. **Model Quality**: The model accuracy decreases slowly with sparsity levels.
 Even at 90% sparsity levels, the model accuracy decreases only by 2%.

 3. **Model forward time**: Sparse coo tensors are introduced on the features before feeding into the top layer of the dlrm model.
-Post that, we perform a sparse ```torch.mm``` with the first linear weight of the top layer.
+Post that, we perform a sparse ```py.mm``` with the first linear weight of the top layer.
 The takeaway is that the dlrm model with sparse coo tensor is slower (roughly 2x).
 This is because even though the sparsity levels are high in the embedding weights, the interaction step between the dense and sparse features increases the sparsity levels.
 Hence, creating sparse coo tensor on this not so sparse features actually slows down the model.

 <img src="./images/forward_time.png" height="250" width="400" >